cnobile2012/RobotControl/README.md

 RobotControl
 ============

-This repository will be used for the code used in my new robot project.
+This repository will be used for the code in my robot project.